Tanndev/Maelstrom/documentation/rules.md

 By talking ahead of time about the kind of game you want to play, you make sure that everyone is on the same page and nobody is surprised when the wacky hack'n'slash adventure they were expecting turns out to be serious political intrigue.
 (Or vice-versa.)
 It also gives the players a chance to work together to build a balanced and cohesive party that has all the necessary skills to face the challenges ahead.
 Your space western game is going to be a lot less fun if it's all Simons and no Jaynes.

 ### Character Creation
-Your character is your avatar in the game world and they will define who you are and what you are able to do.
-It's important to take the time to flesh out their backstory and personality before you even start considering the numbers on you character sheet.
+It's important to take the time to flesh out your [character](#characters)'s backstory and personality before you even start considering the numbers on you character sheet.
 Having an interesting character design before you start will make it a lot easier to pick out an interesting and varied selection of traits, backgrounds, and flaws.

 Try to resist the urge to "min-max" your character and, instead, select the traits that most fit the personality and history of your character.
 Even if your character is going to be primarily a gunslinger, consider putting a couple dots in Crafting to reflect their sculpting hobby, or some dots in Law and Academics from back when they dropped out of law school.
 Remember, your storyteller will be able to weave those sorts of backgrounds into story hooks and challenges, but only if you have the traits to actually face them.
 Because of this, diverse and varied characters make the game more fun for everyone.